🛠 Build the packages

 You will not find the packages you have built immediately available on your shell: we provide a tool

-that configures your shell according to the packages you want to load. alienv
+called alienv that configures your shell according to the packages you want to load. alienv is

 capable of switching between different versions of the same package without a hassle.